authgear/authgear-server/docs/specs/roles-groups.md

 ```

 > Filtering users by role keys is not implemented because role keys should be computed from the developer's point of view.
-> If we implemented a filtering by non-computed role keys, the behavior is confusing.
+> If we implemented a filtering by non-effective role keys, the behavior is confusing.

 Group keys are NOT indexed in Elasticsearch.
 So any changes on group and role assignments DO NOT trigger reindexing.
 Searching with keyword is mutually exclusive with filtering with group keys.